SergioFelzener/SergioFelzener/README.md

 - 🔭 I’m currently working on "Receiv.it"
 - 🌱 I’m currently learning GoLang🤓.
-- 👯 I’m looking to collaborate on PHP and Raspiberry Pi projects🤝.
+- 👯 I’m looking to collaborate on PHP and Raspiberry Pi projects.

 <br />